Warner Bros. Television Studios UK: History

 On 5 August 2010, Warner Bros.
 Television secured a 55.75% stake in Shed Media.
 Warner Bros. completed its acquisition of a majority stake in Shed Media on 14 October.
 Under the deal, Shed Media will remain an independent company, but its global distribution arm, Outright Distribution, would be folded into the Warner's UK operation.
 The Shed management team held on to a 21.37% shareholding, with the remaining stake being split between a group of 27 key staff members.
+In January 2012, Shed Media Group had announced that they've launched an entertainment and comedy production company named Yalli Productions with a focus on developing Warner Bros' library formats to the UK market as well their own formats with Bert Gray heading the production company as the managing director.

+In April 2012, Shed Media Group had announced that they've acquired a majority stake in London-based British factual entertainment television production company Renegade Pictures with its team continued to operate the acquired company in their London base as Renegade's production output will now be distributed by Warner Bros.' international television distribution division.
 Time Warner acquired 100% of Shed and renamed the group Warner Bros.
 Television Productions UK in June 2014.
 As of 2015 the name was completely phased out and all companies got completely integrated with new websites, however Shed Productions and Watershed became defunct with no new websites, little mentioning or integration.

+In January 2015, Warner Bros.
+Television Production UK announced that they've merged their production company Watershed Television with Twenty Twenty to form a boarding team with Watershed retained its branding under Twenty Twenty along with managing director Mark Rubens continued to lead the label under Twenty Twenty joining them as their senior creative producer.
+The name was changed from Warner Bros.
+Television Productions UK to Warner Bros.
+Television Studios UK in 2020.

+Reception

-Awards
+Awards and nominations

 Shed Media was nominated for Float of the Year in 2005 and won Deal of the Year 2006 in the Quoted Company Awards for its acquisition of Ricochet.
 Several of Shed's programmes have won BAFTA, RTS, Rose D'Or and National Television Awards.